DB Heating & Cooling, Inc. Blog : Archive for the ‘Heating’ Category

 Monday, January 18th, 2016

 Imagine that you’re running your heating system on a cold night, getting ready to get into bed, when your heater fails suddenly without warning.
+Relying on an old system can lead to unexpected breakdowns, safety risks, and higher energy bills.
 You have to stop what you’re doing to find the number of a company that offers 24/7 service, or to look for an alternative heat source to get you through the night.
 And the unexpected cost of a heating replacement may come as a shock.
+Heating replacement involves understanding the entire process, including installation, removal of the old system, permits, and any necessary modifications.
+Replacing a heating system is a significant investment, so proactive planning is essential to avoid financial surprises.
 That’s just one of the reasons we recommend replacing your heater before it ever fails, and you’ll find four more good reasons to replace an old heating system below!

 Continue Reading